 The donation drive was easier than I thought it would be.
 The kids who dropped off, like checking out the box to see what was being donated and my kids liked that they were helping local families who couldn’t afford even the basic of school supplies.
 I think they take for granted that we head to Target and just pick up whatever is on their back to school list.
 This drive is a great way to get kids involved in helping others!

 The last step was dropping off the donations.
-The food and cash donations went to my local church’s St. Vincent de Paul while the school supplies went to another church who actually just had a few calls from parishioners days before in need for supplies.
+The food and cash donations went to my local church’s St. Vincent de Paul while the school supplies went to another church who actually just had a few calls from parishioners days before in need of supplies.
 I was glad I was able to help, even if it was just in a small way!

 For More Information: